 I have encountered ups and downs as my leadership style has yielded inconsistent results.
 At times, I may apply a particular leadership style and register high levels of success.
 At other times, when I apply the same style to a different group, the results are very different.
 As a leader, I am mandated to exert my influence over people who work in different regions.
-This has posed a significant challenge to me since those strategies that perfectly work in one region do not work in the other areas.
+This has posed a significant challenge to me since those strategies that perfectly work in one region do not work in other regions.

-These challenges have taught me some things about my leadership style.
+These challenges have taught me several things about my leadership style.
 First, I have learned to vary my leadership styles according to the nature of the employees that I am dealing with.
 The strategies that I used with the non-professionals did not work at all with the professionals.
-For example, when dealing with the ordinary employees who had no specialization in the areas they worked, I could effectively use a directive style with great success.
+For example, when dealing with ordinary employees who had no specialization in the areas they worked, I could effectively use a directive style with great success.
 These employees were ready to listen and follow all the directions that I gave them.
-On the contrast, this strategy did not work well with the highly trained professionals such as branch managers and line managers who worked for me.
+On the contrast, this strategy did not work well with the highly trained professionals such as branch managers and line managers who worked under me.
 This group of people was sometimes very resistant to my directives, and they even challenged most of the ideas that I proposed.
 This created a kind of tension since I felt that they were not respecting my authority while they felt that they were being undermined as professionals.

 Another lesson that I learned from my experience is that leadership styles should be based on the local culture.
 Some of the things that may be acceptable in one culture may be unacceptable in another culture.
-As a result, transferring of leadership strategies that have worked in one culture and introducing them to a different culture can lead to disastrous results.
+As a result, transferring leadership strategies that have worked in one culture and introducing them to a different culture can lead to disastrous results.
 Business must be seen to respect and adapt to the culture that exists in the environment where it operates.
 In doing so, both the employees and the general community will be in a position to embrace the business operations.

 In dealing with employees in a different culture, I would take a different approach than the one I took.
 I would first seek to learn and familiarize myself with the local culture before I can make any management decision.
-This can be achieved through the involvement of the employees who work in the different cultures who would act as a guide to making decisions that are compliant with the local culture.
+This can be achieved through the involvement of the employees who work in the different cultures who would act as a guide to making decisions that are compliant to the local culture.
 This would ensure that all the decisions that are made are acceptable in the local culture.